 His searing gaze burnt my profile as he tried to gauge my thoughts.
 Hoping to be relieved from it, I shook my head again.
 I didn’t want to cancel our date.
 Right now, nothing was more tempting than letting William distract me.
 In all honesty, what I would have loved more than anything was to discover genuine sympathy in him while I wept in his embrace.

-“I’ll be fine,” I mumbled monotonously.
+“I’ll be fine,” I mumbled.
 It was all I could manage.

 “That tone is not very convincing.”
 He sandwiched my hand between his.
 “Let me know, yeah?”

 I still hadn’t looked at him when I nodded my head, but I heard him sigh.
 Lifting my hand to his mouth, he gave the back of it a few pecks before he released it to face his day at work.
 As he was walking away, a tear leaked from my eye, but I rushed to wipe it away before he could notice.
-Once he had rounded his desk, my eyes flickered to the cup to avoid his gaze.
+Just as he rounded his desk, my eyes flickered to the Starbucks cup to avoid his gaze.

 We worked with a razor-sharp focus that I, ironically, found relaxing.
 Neither of us said much, but, just before lunch, William broke the quiet by saying he had to consult Lawrence about some tax issue he had discovered, which might pose a liability in terms of the deal between Elixerion Pharmaceuticals and Porter BioScience.